Bus Transportation in Savanna

-Beginning in 2016-2017, bus passes will only be issued to students who have submitted an application and been approved for transportation.
+Bus passes will only be issued to students who have submitted an application and been approved for transportation.

 Note: The submittal of an application does not guarantee bus transportation.
 A student must meet the requirements for bus transportation as outlined below:

 Students who live more than a three-quarter mile walking distance from school

 Students enrolled in a special education program not offered at the local school campus

 Please note that students who receive permission to attend a school outside their attendance area must provide their own transportation to and from school

 Students approved for bus transportation will be notified of their stop information prior to the start of school.
 Bus passes will be sent home on the first day of school.

 Students must scan their bus passes each time they enter or exit the bus